sosy-lab/cpachecker/README.txt

    This example can also be abbreviated to: scripts/cpa.sh -predicateAnalysis doc/examples/example.c

+   A Java 1.7 compatible JVM is necessary.
+If it is not in your PATH, you need to specify it in the environment variable JAVA.
+   Example: export JAVA=/usr/lib/jvm/java-7-openjdk-amd64/jre/bin/java
+   for 64bit OpenJDK 7 on Ubuntu.

    On Windows, you need to use cpa.bat instead of cpa.sh.
    Also, predicateAnalysis is currently not supported on Windows, so you need to use other analyses like explicitAnalysis.